ruggeri/tech-notes/randos/1password.md

     server.
 This should be basically uncrackable.
   - Using your master password just unlocks the secret key stored in the client, I think.
+    - So the secret key is stored on your devices.
+It is encrypted with your master password.
+    - Can people crack it directly then?
+Not exactly: after testing a master password, I believe they'll get a decrypted secret key, but this could be wrong if the wrong master password was used.
+    - They will then need to try to decrypt the vault with the secret key.
+Only if that is successful will they know if the password has been cracked.
+    - That adds at least one step.
+Maybe a quite slow one.
+    - Also: the secret key is never stored on the server.
+So even though they can steal the _vault_ from 1Password, they can't steal the secret key, which means the vault should be basically impossible to decrypt.
   - Link: https://support.1password.com/secret-key-security

 ## Security Model